The FAMU-FSU College of Engineering news for faculty and staff

 Course Reserves

-Instructors should get a headstart on Spring 2026 Course Reserves requests.
+Instructors should get a head start on Spring 2026 Course Reserves requests.
 Begin by filling out this form.
 If you have a personal copy to provide, simply bring it to the COE Library Scholar Support Desk during staffed hours.
 Materials can also be requested from other FSU Libraries’ locations for course reserves at COE.
 Please allow 72 hours to fully process requests.

 New Items